xliUNR/CS682-Artificial-Intelligence/README.md

 classify  -i <dataset to be classified> -is <spam probability file> -ih <ham probability file>
 addtotraining -is <input spam probability file> -ih <input ham probability file> -s "<string>"

+# project 3

+Implement a kalman filter to estimate state of 1D robot that has position x and velocity xdot.
+Sensor output is position only.

+# project 4

+Implement Reinforcement learning, specifically Q-learning, using the OpenAI gym environment.
+First file cart.py is a solution to the cartpole balancing environment.
+Program learns how to balance pole on a cart for 200 ticks of time.
+Second file car.py is solution to mountain car.
+Program must learn how to get up a hill by rocking back and forth in a valley.